Monday, April 15, 2013

 I remember the days and nights spent on that awful chair next to her bed.
 I remember feeling guilty for not playing with her more.
 For not entertaining her every second.
 But I was in robot-mode.
 I could barely keep it together for myself.
 I had nothing more to give after days and days.
 I remember seeing my sister walk into the hospital room, and the lightness she brought.
 I remember her contagious happiness.
 I remember the way she got my daughter to stand and walk for the first time days after the operation.

 I remember how Monkeyman missed his sister.
 I remember how even Mr N admitted to missing Boeboe.
 I remember how happy they were when they were at the hospital.
 As if their world were complete.
-I remember trying to play ball with them at home.
+I remember trying to play ball with them at home one afternoon.
 Laughing, joking, teasing them, being happy.
 I remember it all being fake.
 I remember the tears in my eyes they didn't notice.
 I remember the pain in my heart they knew nothing about.

 I remember my daughter being in so much pain, that she didn't move an inch for 72 hours.
 I remember the bedsores on her back, bum, heels.
 I remember how it hurt when they had to turn her around to rub them.
 I remember how she screamed when they had to take the IV out.
 I remember my daughter being so scared and alone in the ICU bed on that first night.
 I remember saying goodbye to her.
 I remember walking out of the hospital, leaving her alone there.
-Exactly as I did when she was a tiny newborn in NICU.
+Exactly as I did when she was a tiny new born in NICU.
 I remember feeling exactly as guilty.

 No comments: